Reviewer: James Metz, MD

 Selma Schimmel has created a wonderful book for any cancer survivor, family member, or healthcare provider that works with cancer patients.
 The book has a unique and refreshing perspective and is difficult to put down once you start reading.
 It is highly recommended by OncoLink.

-Mar 28, 2015 - Healthy men should talk to their doctors about taking a 5-alpha reductase inhibitor (5-ARI) to reduce their risk of prostate cancer, according to a joint guideline published online Feb.
-24 in the Journal of Clinical Oncology by the American Society of Clinical Oncology and the American Urological Association, and released to coincide with the American Society of Clinical Oncology's Genitourinary Cancers Symposium held Feb.
-26 to 28 in Orlando.
-The guidelines will also appear in the March issue of the Journal of Urology.
+May 30, 2015 - Healthy men should talk to their doctors about taking a 5-alpha reductase inhibitor (5-ARI) to reduce their risk of prostate cancer, according to a joint guideline published online Feb.
+24 in the Journal of Clinical Oncology by the American Society

 Aug 31, 2010